 In the Junior School, the children continue to develop their oral skills and begin to record written work more formally.
 The children follow detailed schemes of work which cover a wide range of cross-curricular topics and introduce the rules of spelling and grammar necessary for reading and writing in French.
 A range of resources such as books, photographs, videos, audio recordings and interactive ICT games are also regularly used to support and enhance teaching and learning.

 To complement our French lessons and bring the language to life, the school takes part in a French Day every year in which all pupils and staff participate.
 Themes in the past years have included: A visit to a French Market, a trip to Paris and life in a French school.
-We also introduce Spanish, Latin, Mandarin and Japanese to the Juniors.
+We also introduce Spanish, Latin and Mandarin to the Juniors.

 Design & Technology

 Our objective is to help children identify design and technology challenges, then plan, present and evaluate their solutions.
 They complete a progressive series of tasks leading up to Junior 4, where they develop technical design skills.

 Our children use a wide range of media and techniques, both 2D & 3D, to develop their observational and imaginative skills.
 We look at the work of designers, artists and craftsmen to develop ideas and to understand the role of visual arts, both historic & contemporary.

 The majority of our children join the choir or play in the orchestra.
 Many children receive individual music lessons from a team of specailist teachers including violin, guitar, piano, music theory, singing, flute, cello and trumpet.

 The school encourages an understanding of British Values and tolerance of all religions.
 Our regular assemblies explore themes that children can relate to their own lives.
 We hold termly services at Holy Trinity Church.